-Criteria Excellent (4) Good (3) Fair (2) Poor (1) 1 Define Problem/Topic Demonstrates Complete comprehension of the topic/problem, and provides fully developed detailed, organized, and insightful explanation.
-Demonstrates clear comprehension of the topic/problem and provides well- developed explanation with some detail and organization.
-Demonstrates basic understanding of the topic/problem, but explanation of the material is insufficiently supported.
-Demonstrates limited understanding of the topic/problem, but explanation off topic.
+Criteria Excellent (4) Good (3) Fair (2) Poor (1) 1 Define Problem/Topic Demonstrates complete comprehension of the topic/problem, and provides a fully developed detailed, organized, and insightful explanation.
+Demonstrates clear comprehension of the topic/problem and provides a well- developed explanation with some detail and organization.
+Demonstrates a basic understanding of the topic/problem, but an explanation of the material is insufficiently supported.
+Demonstrates limited understanding of the topic/problem, but explanation off-topic.
 2 Data/ information collection and/or selection Demonstrates the ability to skillfully collect/select appropriate numerical data and/or record observable evidence.
-Data are compiled in a format that demonstrates complete understanding of the subject.
+Data are compiled in a format that demonstrates a complete understanding of the subject.
 Data can be interpreted quickly and easily.
 Demonstrates the ability to collect/select appropriate numerical data and/or record observable evidence.
-Data are compiled in a format that demonstrates sound understanding of the subject.
+Data are compiled in a format that demonstrates a sound understanding of the subject.
 Data can be interpreted as presented.
 Demonstrates limited ability to collect/select and organize data.
-Data are compiled in a format that demonstrates partial understanding of the subject.
+Data are compiled in a format that demonstrates a partial understanding of the subject.
 Data may be interpreted, or their meaning inferred, with some effort.
 Demonstrates an attempt to collect/select data.
-Data are compiled in a format that shows limited understanding of the subject.
+Data are compiled in a format that shows a limited understanding of the subject.
 Data may not address the subject, and interpretation is difficult.
 3 Analysis Organizes and synthesizes evidence to reveal insightful patterns, differences, or similarities related to problem/topic Organizes evidence effectively to relevel important patterns, differences, or similarities related to focus.
-Organizes evidence, but organization is not effective in releveling important patterns, differences, or similarities.
+Organizes evidence, but the organization is not effective in releveling important patterns, differences, or similarities.
 Lists evidence, but it is disorganized and/or is unrelated to focus.
 4 Conclusion States a conclusion that is a logical extrapolation from the inquiry finding.
 States a conclusion that is adequate from and responds specifically to inquiry finding.
-States a general conclusion that may be inadequate, or may overreach beyond the scope of the inquiry finding.
+States a general conclusion that may be inadequate or may overreach beyond the scope of the inquiry finding.
 States an ambiguous illogical or unsupportable conclusion from inquiry finding.

-Courses selected for EQS Assessment: BIOL 1407, CHEM 1412, COSC 2436, ECON 2301, ENGR 2302, MATH 1442, PHYS 2426 & SOCW 2361
+Courses selected for EQS Assessment: BIOL 2421, CHEM 1409, MATH 1342, and PSYC 2314.